 Java int

-Java int – In Java, int is a keyword used to define a variable of type integer.
+Java int – In Java, the int keyword is used to define a variable that holds a whole number (an integer) without any fractional component.

-To declare an integer variable, the syntax is
+To declare an integer variable, use the following syntax:

 int variable_name;